 Thamesmead to become a major Cultural Hub for London

-Funded by the Mayor’s London Regeneration Fund (LEAP) and Peabody, the partners will fully renovate the iconic Lakeside Centre.
+Funded by the Mayor’s London Regeneration Fund (LEAP) and Peabody, Bow Arts supported by its partners will fully renovate the iconic Lakeside Centre.
 As well as breathing new life into the building - with its stunning views of Southmere Lake and Thamesmead’s iconic tower blocks, and varied history including as a backdrop and setting for Films such as A Clockwork Orange, and the TV series Misfits – the project will also include a wider partnership of events, school programmes, public art and affordable housing for cultural key workers.
-We are currently finalising designs with design team Architecture 00 and construction consultants Martin Arnold to refurbish this unique site by Spring 2018.
+Working with design team Architecture 00 and construction consultants Martin Arnold and contractors we are on site and opened in Spring 2019 offering:

 - 40 new affordable creative workspaces for some of London’s emerging talented artists designers and makers